Posts

 2026 Awards

 MVP: Shai Gilgeous-Alexander (Thunder) DPOY: Victor Wembanyama (Spurs) MIP: Deni Avdija (Trail Blazers) ROY: Cooper Flagg (Mavericks) 6th Man: Jaime Jacquez Jr. (Heat) COTY: J.B.
 Bickerstaff (Pistons) My All-NBA teams are a mix of stats (mainly) and their squad's record.
 The focus is my law of basketball (primarily) as well as creating shots for others.
 The rosters won't be position based per the NBA and eligibility is determined by the NBA.
-1st: Brunson (Knicks), Gilgeous-Alexander (Thunder), Brown (Celtics), Jokic (Nuggets), Wembanyama (Spurs) 2nd: Maxey (76ers), Mitchell (Cavs), Murray (Nuggets), Leonard (Clippers), Durant (Rockets) 3rd: Harden (Clippers/Cavs), Ingram (Raptors), Johnson (Hawks), Avdija (Blazers), Banchero (Magic) The most important skill in basketball by far is being able to score in isolation (off the dribble, posting up, or the face up jumper) at an all-star level.
-(To a bit of a lesser extent, taking advantage of mismatches by scoring in drop coverage in ...
+1st: Gilgeous-Alexander (Thunder), Cunningham (Pistons), Doncic (Lakers), Jokic (Nuggets), Wembanyama (Spurs) 2nd: Brunson (Knicks), Mitchell (Cavs), Murray (Nuggets), Brown (Celtics), Durant (Rockets) 3rd: Maxey (Sixers), Harden (Clippers/Cavs), Leonard (Clippers), Johnson (Hawks), Avdija (Blazers) The most important skill in basketball by far is being able to score in isolation (off the dribble, posting up, or the face up jumper) at an all-star level.
+(To a bit of a lesser extent, taking advantage of mismatches by scoring in drop coverage...

 My 2025 All-Stars